wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

     The Python script `wis2box-ctl.py` is used to run the underlying Docker Compose commands that control the wis2box services.

+    You don't need to know the details of the Docker containers to run the wis2box software stack, but you can inspect the `docker-compose*.yml` and files to see how the services are defined.
+If you are interested in learning more about Docker, you can find more information in the [Docker documentation](https://docs.docker.com/).

 To login to the wis2box-management container, use the following command:

 ```{.copy}